 The quickest way to feel overwhelmed in an inductive reasoning test is to look at the pattern holistically.
 To quickly ‘decode’ the pattern, look only at one element at a time.

 Orientation, size, location of an inner shape.
 Remember that these patterns are deliberately written in a complicated style.

 Small assumptions can catch you out.
 Study carefully, one element at a time.

 2) If you’re stuck try starting at the END of the pattern

 A great way to break down a confusing sequence is to do it in reverse.
 This will often lead to an ‘eureka’ moment, allowing you to see the pattern in a fresh perspective.

 3) Stay calm

-Two articles of mine that will be a big help to you here are:
+Two articles of ours that will be a big help to you here are:

 - “How To Prepare For An Interview Or Assessment Centre: The Ultimate Guide“